 We have tested a beveled corner, helical cut, metal planet gears with a matching helical cut ring gear but found that the motor noise just screams at anything over 500~750 watts. http://www.topsecretev.com/helical-cut-steel-planetary-gears-for-hub-motors/

 Now, there is a patented nylon planet “spur gear” with matching profile reinforced steel scrim plates on each side.
-It’s a good idea to increase strength while reducing noise but we think the max hub motor limit will also be under 1000 watts.
+It’s a good idea to increase strength while reducing noise and is being sold in 1000-1200 watt geared hub motors.

 We are also using double reduction, geared hub motors.
 Which nearly doubles the reduction to 9.6:1 and almost doubles the torque for any given input wattage under 1000 watts (over a traditional single reduction, spur gear BPM’s.)
 These have proven to be quiet and reliable with a much smaller footprint.
 However, the safe and reliable wattage is 750 watts nominal/ 1000 watts peak (for short periods of time only.)
 This motor operating at 750 watts would produce nearly 70Nm of torque, in a hub shell about 35-40% smaller than a traditional BPM.

 Then there’s the next generation “large footprint” direct drive/ gearless hub motors.
 These are really moped or e-scooter motors in bicycle OLN frame widths.
 They can handle a lot of current but the torque output for the given wattage required is much lower than any geared BPM (when operating at under 1000 watts.)
 So these types of motors really only start to make sense when operating well above 1500watts.
 Given the added costs of the extra wide magnets, more copper, a larger 18~24 Fet controller and a substantially bigger battery required, it just doesn’t make that much sense in a street legal production model e-bike.